 The remuneration structure for executives is based on a number of factors, including length of service, particular experience of the individual concerned, and overall performance of the Group.
 The executives receive payments provided for under an employment or service agreement, which may include cash, superannuation, short-term incentives, and equity based performance remuneration.

-Chris Creagh was appointed Chief Executive Officer (CEO) on 1 January 2017, having previously held the position of Operations Manager since August 2016.
-The key terms of the employment agreement with Chris Creagh are:
+Chris Creagh was appointed Chief Executive Officer (CEO) on 1 January 2017 and resigned as CEO on 31 March 2020 and has continued employment with the Company in the role of Project Geologist.
+The key terms of the employment agreement with Chris Creagh were:

-- Total Fixed Remuneration of \$200,000 per annum (inclusive of superannuation); - Annual cash bonus at the discretion of the board (no STI was granted during the 2019 or 2018 financial years); - Incentive package of 30,000,000 performance rights (issued on 9 February 2018); and - 90 days' notice of termination by either party.
+- Total Fixed Remuneration of \$200,000 per annum (inclusive of superannuation); - Annual cash bonus at the discretion of the board (no STI was granted during the 2020 or 2019 financial years); - Incentive package of 30,000,000 performance rights (issued on 9 February 2018); and - 90 days' notice of termination by either party.